 There are two breakfast places in the airport and some good wifi to pass the time.
 We got sandwiches and water on our flight with TAME.
 After your 1 hour, 40 minute flight (note that mainland Ecuador is one hour ahead of the Galápagos) you will land on Baltra Island and line up to go through “customs” to pay your $100 USD CASH entry fee.
 Make sure you have exact change.
 Everyone has to pay this fee, so unless you are Ecuadorian, add this to your Galápagos budget!
-Then you’ll collect your bags after you watch a dog sniff all of them for fruit and animals etc. and head out of the airport!
+Then you’ll collect your bags after you watch a dog sniff all of them for fruit and animals etc. and leave the airport!

 A free bus will take you to the ferry, which heads across the Itabaca Channel to Santa Cruz Island for $1 USD.
 Then you can choose to take a 45 minute taxi into Puerto Ayora for $20-$25 USD, or sweat it out on the bus for an hour for $2 USD (it’s really not that bad!).

-NOTE: We highly recommend flying into Baltra Island airport and out of San Cristobal airport, if you plan on visiting both islands.
+NOTE: We highly recommend flying into Baltra Island airport and out of San Cristóbal airport, if you plan on visiting both islands.
 This will save you a ferry trip between the islands.
 We also found it difficult to find information on when we could catch a bus back to the airport from Puerto Ayora, and taking a taxi is expensive ($20 USD at least).
 When you arrive at the Baltra Airport there is always a bus waiting so it is much easier.
 Also, the airport on San Cristóbal is only a 10 minute walk from town, making it easy to get to when catching your departure flight.

 You can get between the islands via ferries that cost $30 USD (set price, no negotiating), and take about 2-3 hours depending on the sea conditions.
 There are multiple boats that carry about 25-30 people.
 Each island runs a similar system; you buy your ferry ticket from one of the multiple travel agencies and are told what boat you are on the day before.
-Show up at the dock at the allotted time (there’s one morning and one afternoon ferry departure time each island each day), and find the boat captain that has your name on their passenger list.
-We ended up on a different boat than the one on our receipt all three times we took a ferry, so the most important thing is to show up on time and find someone who has your name on a piece of paper.
+Show up at the dock at the allotted time (there’s one morning and one afternoon ferry departure time each island each day).
+Then find the boat captain that has your name on their passenger list.
+We ended up on a different boat than the one on our receipt all three times we took a ferry.
+So the most important thing is to show up on time and find someone who has your name on a piece of paper.
 It sounds harder than it is, just make sure you have your receipt from the purchase of your ticket, and you’ll be fine!
 You’ll get your bag inspected and then wait with the rest of the people on your boat until your boat is called.
-You’ll then hop on a water taxi ($0.50/person on Santa Cruz, $1/person on Isabela, no taxi needed on San Cristobal) that takes you to your ferry.
+You’ll then hop on a water taxi ($0.50/person on Santa Cruz, $1/person on Isabela, no taxi needed on San Cristóbal) that takes you to your ferry.
 Make sure you have exact change for you departure and arrival water taxis!
 NOTE: These ferry rides are bumpy and wavy, so if you are prone to sea sickness, and even if you aren’t, come prepared!
 Try to sit somewhere on the boat with a view of the horizon, and bring Gravol just in case!